jlandowner/go-line-authorizer/README.md

-# LINE Login for Golang
+# LINE Login for Go
 LINE Login package for Go and authorizer for http server

 ## Support API